tgrecojs/logseq/pages/Modular Congruence.md

 	- For a given integer `a` and a modulus `m`, there are **infinitely many integers congruents to `a modulo m`**
 	- **Standard Representitive**
 		- Each congruence class modulo `m` will contain exactly one integer between 0 and `m - 1`.
+		- This integer is known as the **standard representive** of the congruence class.
 		-
 	-
 tags:: [[Cryptography]]